thecodingmachine/kickoff-docker-php/README.md

 ### Multiple environments/projects on the same host

-As you long as each `NGINX_PROXY_NAME` and `PROXY_NETWORK` variables in your `.env` files have the same values, you are able to run as many environments/projects as you need.
+As you long as each `REVERSE_PROXY_NAME` and `REVERSE_PROXY_NETWORK` variables in your `.env` files have the same values, you are able to run as many environments/projects as you need.

 Make sure that you have defined a different `APACHE_VIRTUAL_HOST` value for each of your Apache containers.

 ### Install more PHP extensions

-Open the `Dockerfile` located in the `apache/volume` folder and [follow the official instructions](https://github.com/docker-library/docs/tree/master/php#how-to-install-more-php-extensions).
+Open the `Dockerfile` located in the `apache` folder and [follow the official instructions](https://github.com/docker-library/docs/tree/master/php#how-to-install-more-php-extensions).

 Once done, run `make kickoff` to rebuild your Apache container.